 Travel to Hue by passing Da Nang along the sea road.
 Once you arrive in Da Nang, stop to visit the Cham Museum which preserves the most important Cham culture collections in the world.
 Then, walk to My Khe beach where you can enjoy the view of giant Goodness of Mercy statues in the Linh Ung Pagoda.
 Take photos of fishermen by the beach then continue driving along the coastline to Hue ancient capital.
 Make a stop at top of the Hai Van pass to enjoy the breathtaking view of the ocean.

-Visit Thien Mu Pagoda, one of the oldest pagodas in Hue, dating back to 1601.
+Thien Mu Pagoda, one of the oldest pagodas in Hue, dating back to 1601.
 This is the spiritual highlight of the city and well known for its majestic octagon tower and beautiful view of the Perfume River.

-Visit the most important sites in city - Hue Citadel, the only vestige symbol for what was once the imperial city of Vietnam.
+Hue Citadel, the only vestige symbol for what was once the imperial city of Vietnam.
 It is inspired by the fortification of Vauban.
 The city is composed of three parts: Kinh Thanh (the Capital city), Hoang Thanh (the Imperial city) and Cam Thanh (the Forbidden City).
 The most beautiful sites in Hue are concentrated in this area including the flag tower, the South gate, the palace of supreme Harmony, the Dynasty temple area and the settlement area.

-8:00 AM: Transfer to the Huong River (or Perfume River) to embark a Royal boat trip to the villages in the East of the city.
+8:00 AM: transfer to the Huong River (or Perfume River) to embark a Royal boat trip to the villages in the East of the city.
 This is an opportunity to discover the local life on the both sides of this poetic river.
 Upon arrival in Tien Non village, disembark for a bike ride in the countryside through three villages: Tien Non, Thanh Tien and Sinh village.
 During the trip, you will be immersed into the daily rhythm of life in the villages.

 In Tien Non village, meet the villagers working on the fields and vegetable gardens.
 Then, visit a family worship house in the village.
 Next, reach Thanh Tien village, an artificial paper flower village dating back 400 years.
 Besides the rural works, they make paper flowers for the New Year festival to offer their ancestors the best wishes.
 Visit Mr. Hieu’s family, one of the well-known artisans in the village to learn how to make paper flowers under his instruction.
 Keep going to Sinh village, a cradle of 400 year folklore prints in Hue.
 Meet Mr. Phuoc who will explain the techniques of traditional prints.
 You will find beautiful souvenirs on this trip.
 Finally, you'll head back to your hotel.